tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ## Install single app

-You can also install or upgrade only a single app like Collabora, either by label selector:
+You can also install or upgrade only a single app like Collabora, either by using a label selector:

 ```shell
 helmfile apply -e dev -n <NAMESPACE> -l component=collabora
 ```

-or by switching into the apps' directory (faster):
+or by switching to the apps' directory (faster) and install or upgrade from there directly:

 ```shell
 cd helmfile/apps/collabora